philip-mortimer/Plot-Java/README.md

 # Java Example Plot Programs

-This repository contains programs which plot functions such as the quadratic function using line charts.
+This repository contains programs which plot functions, such as the quadratic function, on line charts.
 These programs use JavaFX so JavaFX needs to be installed on your computer (see https://openjfx.io/).
-The programs were developed using NetBeans but this repository only currently contains the source files.
+The programs were developed using NetBeans, but this repository only currently contains source files.

 The programs are to be found in the following folders: